 • Perform other appropriate duties as assigned.

 • BA degree in social services or a related field.
-Equivalent work experience may be acceptable in
+Equivalent work experience may be acceptable in lieu of degree.

 • Experience working with survivors of domestic violence in direct services is preferred.